 The Benefits of Private Student Loans

 For that reason, they can potentially help you with those end-of-term funding shortfalls.
-Just be sure to plan ahead since it can take up to two months for the private loans to clear your account.
+Just be sure to plan ahead since it may take awhile for the private loans to clear your account depending on the lender.

-Private student loans are often used to make up the difference between what a student is able to borrow in federal student loans and their remaining need after things like grants, work study, or part-time jobs are factored in.
+Private student loans are often used to make up the difference between what a student is able to borrow in federal student loans and their remaining need after things like scholarships, federal or state grants, work-study, or part-time jobs are factored in.

-The maximum amount that you can borrow from programs offered through federal government student loan programs depends on things such as whether you’re an undergraduate or a graduate or professional student and whether you’re a dependent or an independent student.
+The maximum amount that you can borrow through federal government student loan programs depends on things such as whether you’re an undergraduate or a graduate or professional student and whether you’re a dependent or an independent student.

 Another benefit of private student loans is that you have more control over things like private student loan interest rates.
 There are private student loans that offer you the option of either fixed or variable interest rates.

-Private student loans also have more choices in regard to term lengths.
+Private student loans may also have more choices in regard to loan terms.
 Many allow you to choose between five, 10, and 20-year term lengths on your loans.

-Unlike other types of loans, private student loans do not often charge origination fees or prepayment fees, though you should check the fine print on your award to make sure.
+Some private student loans do not charge origination fees, though you should check the fine print on your award to make sure.

 Get low-rate in-school loans